Cybersecurity Concepts

 • Hardware failures and faults.

-• Natural failures that may result from the deterioration of the hardware device (e.g., corrosion)
+• Natural failures may result from the deterioration of the hardware device (e.g., corrosion).

 • Environmentally induced failures resulting from extreme environmental failures like high temperatures.

-• Cyberattacks that are designed to cause hardware failures or power failures (e.g., energy depletion attacks)
+• Cyberattacks designed to cause hardware or power failures (e.g., energy depletion attacks).

 The physical integrity of data could be enforced by: